 The part of Petaluma I grew up in was on the outskirts of small ranches where weak fences were often marked “No Trespassing”, but we knew many of the owners and had verbal permission to proceed through with our hikes, box sliding or other harmless fun kind of stuff.
 The famous hill behind Grant School was easily the best hill around for such fun, but permission to use it, looking back was something that someone acquired from the owner, then shared with all his buddies who shared it with all their buddies.
-As one of the original gang who got permission, because one day we were challenged by the owner who listened to our intended use plans and gave us permission to go for it.
-This obviously was well before the day when they taught all about tort law in grammar schools, but I did share that permission with my bike gang, boomerang bunch, storm drain hoard and even a few girls.
+As one of the original gang who got permission, because one day we were challenged by the owner who listened to our plans and gave us the thumbs-up.
+This obviously was well before the day when insurance professionals decided to kill all fun in America.
+And I did share that permission with my bike gang, boomerang bunch, storm drain hoard and even a few girls.
 It may have gotten a bit out of hand.

 A bit north of Petaluma is the larger city of Santa Rosa.
 In those days, Santa Rosa was distinctive partially because they had taller sky scrappers than Petaluma did.
 I loved these buildings for one purpose I used to love to walk into one of these building like I belonged there and explore the upper floors until I found the door that led to the roof.
 From up there, I enjoyed both the unusual view that relatively few ever got to see and the solitude.
-I was surprised that few of the building managers kept these doors locked, but few did (at least in those days).
+I was surprised that few of the building managers kept these doors locked, but few did.

 One building turned into something I did not expect.
 An old hotel, right downtown had been changed to a residential hotel.
 The inside still looked regal, but everything looked old, dated and dusty.
 But the rich history was fully evidenced by the internal and external architecture.